 As a boy of 13, Ed Freeman saw thousands of men on maneuvers pass by his home in Mississippi.
 He decided then and there that he would be a soldier.
 A lifetime later the Congress has now decided that he's even more than a soldier because he did more than his duty.
 He served his country and his comrades to the fullest, rising above and beyond anything the Army or the nation could have ever asked.
 It's been some years now, since he left the service and was last saluted.
 But from this day, wherever he goes, by military tradition, Ed Freeman will merit a salute from any enlisted personnel or officer of rank.

 Commander Seevers, I'll now ask you to read this citation of the newest member of the Congressional Medal of Honor Society, and it'll be my honor to give him his first salute.
-Ed Freeman's Medal of Honor citation reads as follows:
+Ed Freeman's Medal of Honor

 Captain Ed W. Freeman, United States Army, distinguished himself by numerous acts of